RickyCook/CV/README.rst

 things that are happening in the tech sphere as I can, both in my professional life and for personal projects in my down time.
-I'm looking for a career that will allow me to explore opportunities to implement and design new and interesting solutions to the problems we face every day.
+I'm looking for a career that will allow me to explore opportunities to implement and design new and interesting solutions to issues that developers face every day; particularly around deployment, and automation.

 Code Skills
 -----------